The Best Mac PDF Converter of 2018

 For the most part, this software does a great job of converting PDFs to other formats properly.
 And it does a much better job than other software I’ve used, especially with poor quality PDFs that were scanned from faxes.

-You can download Wondershare PDF Converter Pro trial version now to give it a whirl, or get the lifetime version at the list price $79.95.
+You can download Wondershare PDF Converter Pro trial version now to give it a whirl, or get the lifetime version at the list price $79.95 from their official website.

 Nuance PDF Converter for Mac v6